 An introduction to emergency action principles, first aid, and CPR/AED (automated external defibrillation) for lay responders.
-American Red Cross Adult, Child and Infant CPR (1-year), Adult and Child AED (1-year), and First Aid (3-year) certificates may be earned.
+American Red Cross Adult and Pediatric First Aid/CPR/AED (valid 2-years) certificate may be earned.
 Recommended as a basic course for professional educators.